farhan5248/sheep-dog-cloud/sheep-dog-aws/README-deployment.md

 The updated policy in `scripts/cloudformation-policy.json` includes all necessary permissions to properly delete both VPC and Load Balancer resources when tearing down the CloudFormation stack.

+#### Implemented Solutions

+To prevent VPC and load balancer deletion issues, we've implemented two key approaches:

+1. **Improved CloudFormation Deletion Order (EKS)**:
+   - Added `DependsOn` attributes to ensure resources are deleted in the correct order
+   - The VPC now depends on the EKS Node Group and Cluster, ensuring it's deleted last
+   - Added explicit `DeletionPolicy` and `UpdateReplacePolicy` attributes to critical resources

+2. **Pre-deletion Hook for Load Balancers (EKS)**:
+   - The `teardown-stack.bat` script now explicitly deletes Kubernetes LoadBalancer services before deleting the CloudFormation stack
+   - Includes a wait period to ensure load balancers are fully deleted
+   - Checks for lingering load balancers before proceeding with stack deletion

 #### Troubleshooting Steps

 If you still encounter issues: